Personal property insurance: Do you have enough coverage?

 What is personal property insurance?

-What personal property is covered by homeowners insurance?
+What type of personal property is covered (and not covered)?

 Home